Eventual-Inc/Daft/docs/source/index.rst

 ..
 NOTE::

-   *Daft is currently in its Alpha release phase - please expect bugs and rapid improvements to the project.
+   *Daft is currently in its Beta release phase - please expect bugs and rapid improvements to the project.
 We welcome user feedback/feature requests in our* `Discussions forums <https://github.com/Eventual-Inc/Daft/discussions>`_.

 Installing Daft
 ---------------